nuxt/vercel-builder/README.md

 [![Dependencies][david-dm-src]][david-dm-href]
 [![Standard JS][standard-js-src]][standard-js-href]

-This Now builder takes a [Nuxt.js application](https://nuxtjs.org), defined by a `nuxt.config.js` entrypoint and deploys it to Now v2 serverless environment.
+This Now builder takes a [Nuxt.js application](https://nuxtjs.org) defined by a `nuxt.config` entrypoint and deploys it to a Now v2 serverless environment.

 It features built-in caching of `node_modules` and the yarn global cache (even with dependency changes!) and multi-stage build for fast and small deployments.